-There are also overlapping presentations between ME/CFS or SFN with long COVID syndrome.
-A recent study conducted in patients who developed new-onset SFN after a documented COVID-19 demonstrated that some of them experienced post-exercise malaise, neurovascular dysregulation, and dysautonomia consistent with ME/CFS. https://discovermednews.com/dysautonomia-and-neuropathy-in-small-fiber-neuropathy-after-covid-19/
+Of note, a recent study on patients who developed new-onset small fiber neuropathy after COVID-19 demonstrated that some of them experienced post-exercise malaise, neurovascular dysregulation, and dysautonomia consistent with ME/CFS. https://discovermednews.com/dysautonomia-and-neuropathy-in-small-fiber-neuropathy-after-covid-19/

 About the study

-The study included 280 participants, 191 developed PCVS after mRNA COVID-19 vaccination, and 89 healthy vaccinated controls.
-The majority of participants in both groups were women, in the group of participants with PCVS 159 of 191, and in the group of healthy controls 71 of 89.
-The mean age was 40 for PCVS participants and 39 years for healthy controls.
+The study enrolled 280 participants, 191 vaccinated participants who developed PCVS after mRNA COVID-19 vaccination, and 89 healthy vaccinated controls.
+The majority of participants in both groups were women, in participants with PCVS 159 of 191, and in healthy controls 71 of 89.
+The mean age in PCVS participants was 40 years and in healthy controls 39 years.

-Participants who developed PCVS were vaccinated with one (47 cases), two (96 cases), or three doses (48 cases) of mRNA Spikevax, Moderna or Comirnaty, and Pfizer/BioNTech vaccines.
-Pfizer/BioNTech vaccines received 159 cases and Moderna vaccines 32 cases.
+Individuals who developed PCVS were vaccinated with one (47 cases), two (96 cases), or three doses (48 cases) of Spikevax, Moderna/Comirnaty, or Pfizer/BioNTech mRNA COVOD-19 vaccines.
+Pfizer/BioNTech vaccines received 159 cases and Moderna vaccines 32.
 In 17 cases, the mRNA vaccination was preceded by one vaccination with a vector-based vaccine.
 Healthy controls were vaccinated with two doses of Spikevax and Moderna vaccines.
-The vaccination response in all participants was confirmed by sero-reactivity against severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spike S1 protein.
-Exclusion criteria were the occurrence of symptoms after receiving other vaccines (including non-mRNA COVID-19 vaccines) or after acute COVID-19, a history of ME/CFS, POTS, or other potentially significant disease or syndrome, and adverse reactions to vaccination lasting more than two weeks after full vaccination.
+The vaccination response in all participants was confirmed by sero-reactivity against the S1 subunit of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) spike (S) protein.
+Exclusion criteria were as follows: the occurrence of symptoms after receiving other vaccines (including non-mRNA COVID-19 vaccines) or after acute COVID-19, a history of ME/CFS, POTS, or other potentially significant disease or syndrome, and adverse reactions lasting more than two weeks after full vaccination.

 Paired serum samples were taken 48 hours before the first vaccination and six months after the second vaccination.
-Immunoassay was used to evaluate antibodies against angiotensin II type 1 receptor, angiotensin-converting enzyme 2, endothelin-1 type A receptor, the group of adrenergic receptors, such as alpha-1 adrenergic receptor (α1-adr-R), alpha-2A adrenergic receptor (α2a-adr-R), alpha-2B adrenergic receptor (α2b-adr-R), alpha-2C adrenergic receptor (α2c-adr-R), beta-1 adrenergic receptor (β1-adr-R), and beta-2 adrenergic receptor (β2-adr-R), the group of muscarinic acetylcholine receptors M1–M5 (M1R–M5R), MAS 1 receptor and interleukin-1 receptor.
+Immunoassay was used to evaluate antibodies against angiotensin II type 1 receptor, angiotensin-converting enzyme 2, endothelin-1 type A receptor, the group of adrenergic receptors, such as alpha-1 adrenergic receptor (α1-adr-R), alpha-2A adrenergic receptor (α2a-adr-R), alpha-2B adrenergic receptor (α2b-adr-R), alpha-2C adrenergic receptor (α2c-adr-R), beta-1 adrenergic receptor (β1-adr-R), and beta-2 adrenergic receptor (β2-adr-R), the group of muscarinic acetylcholine receptors M1–M5 (M1R–M5R), MAS1 receptor and interleukin (IL)-1 receptor.

 Results

-In both groups, the concentrations of almost all potentially relevant autoantibodies differed significantly before and after vaccination.
-Interestingly, the results were more extensive in the group of healthy vaccinated controls than in participants diagnosed with PCVS.
+The concentrations of almost all potentially relevant autoantibodies differed significantly in both groups before and after vaccination.
+Interestingly, the results were more extensive in the group of vaccinated healthy controls than in participants diagnosed with PCVS.

-In healthy vaccinated controls, a cluster of antibodies targeting the renin-angiotensin-aldosterone system and other components of cardiovascular regulation decreased after vaccination compared to pre-vaccination levels.
-A decrease of 25-50% was found for autoantibodies against angiotensin II type 1 receptor, endothelin-1 type A receptor, the group of muscarinic acetylcholine receptors (M1R, M2R, M3R, M5R) the group of adrenergic receptors (α1-adr-R, α2a-adr-R, β1-adr-R, β2-adr-R) and MAS 1 receptor.
+In vaccinated healthy controls, a cluster of autoantibodies targeting the renin-angiotensin-aldosterone system and other components of cardiovascular regulation decreased after vaccination compared to pre-vaccination levels.
+A decrease of 25-50% was found for autoantibodies against angiotensin II type 1 receptor, endothelin-1 type A receptor, the group of muscarinic acetylcholine receptors (M1R, M2R, M3R, M5R) the group of adrenergic receptors (α1-adr-R, α2a-adr-R, β1-adr-R, β2-adr-R) and MAS1 receptor.

-The authors also examined whether concentrations of several biomarkers could distinguish individuals with PCVS from healthy vaccinated controls, such as total immunoglobulin-G, SARS-CoV-2 serology, cardiac markers (pro-B-type natriuretic peptide, troponin), and inflammation markers interleukin (IL)-6, IL-8 and C-reactive protein.
-Only IL-6 and Il-8 were identified as potential discriminative biomarkers of PCVS.
+The authors also examined whether levels of total immunoglobulin-G, cardiac markers (pro-B-type natriuretic peptide, troponin), and inflammation markers interleukin (IL)-6, IL-8, and C-reactive protein could distinguish individuals with PCVS from healthy vaccinated controls.
+Only IL-6 and IL-8 were identified as potential discriminative biomarkers of PCVS.
 The levels of IL-6 and IL-8 were higher in most subjects with PCVS than in healthy vaccinated controls.
-Notably, an increase in IL-6, which correlated with an even greater increase in IL-8, was also observed in patients diagnosed with post-COVID syndrome or ME/CFS.
+Of note, an increase in IL-6 correlating with an even greater increase in IL-8 was observed in patients diagnosed with ME/CFS.

 Conclusion